Care Home Negligence Claims Solicitors

-The choice to move either themselves or a loved one into a care home is not a decision people will make lightly.
-In fact, in many instances, it will be the last resort.
-It will also be upsetting for a family who wants to care for their loved one at home in familiar surroundings, but they are simply unqualified or unable to meet their medical needs.
+Because the decision of whether or not to move a loved one into a care home is a tough one.
+In many instances, it will be the last resort.
+It will also be upsetting for a family who just wants to care for their loved one at home in familiar surroundings.

 Experienced Care Home Negligence Claims Solicitors

-If you believe you have grounds to seek compensation following negligence, please feel free to contact The Medical Negligence Experts for legal advice for care claims and how to make them.
+Do you believe you have grounds to seek compensation following negligence?
+Then please feel free to contact The Medical Negligence Experts for legal advice.

 A No-Obligation Consultation

-Our specialist care home claims solicitors can help determine whether you have cause to make a claim and how to proceed.
-There is no charge for this consultation, and there is no obligation for you to apply for compensation, but it will answer any questions you have and give you the information you need to make an informed choice about requesting payment for damages.
+Our specialist care home claims solicitors help determine if you can make a claim and how to proceed.
+There is no charge for this consultation, and there is no obligation for you to apply for compensation.
+But it will answer any questions you have.
+Plus, it gives you the information you need to decide about requesting payment for general & special damages.

 What is Care Home Negligence?

 With people living longer and families living further apart, care homes are a viable option for elderly or infirm people who need daily assistance but do not require hospitable treatment, and would like to maintain a degree of independence.
-It doesn’t matter why they have chosen to live there.
-They are entitled to feel safe, comfortable and cared for every day.
+They deserve health and safety and comfort every day.